kdaily/aws-cli/proposals/pr-contrib-guide.md

 As of 2021-12-15, there are 188 pull requests and 436 issues in the AWS CLI GitHub repository.
 43 pull requests and 87 issues have not been updated in more than a year.
 95 issues have ten or more upvotes.
+Many of these issues are candidates for the ready to contribute or ready for review stages.
+We can use them to backfill the proposed contribution process, providing the team with pull requests to review and issues for the community to contribute.
 <!-- [TBD] open pull requests are directly related to an existing feature request. -->

-Based on these numbers, we propose to manage existing pull requests in two phases.
+We propose to manage existing pull requests in two phases.
 First, we will determine if there is a corresponding tracking issue for each pull request and [link them together](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).
 If no tracking issue exists, we will create one and link it to the pull request.
-Then, we will review all open issues and apply the new specification to identify the current stage.
+Then, we will apply the new specification to all open issues identify the current stage.
 We will prioritize the review of issues with a linked pull request.
 After review, all pull requests will follow the process and timelines defined in the specification.

 ## Rationale/FAQ

-### Q. Why do we limit the number of in flight reviews?
+### Q. Why do we limit the number of issues in the review stage?

 We do not want to discourage users from contributing or proposing changes, but we need to acknowledge that the maintainers have limited bandwidth to give